 AAPI business creation is also remarkable.
 In 2016, Asian-owned businesses employed more than 5 million workers in the U.S. In 2017, there were almost one million AAPI entrepreneurs across the U.S.—most of them born abroad.

-While the conversation was a source of pride for the panelists, it was also profoundly human and deeply emotional.
+While the conversation about AAPI leadership was a source of pride for the panelists, it was also profoundly human and deeply emotional.
 From a commercial, cultural and human lens, there was much to unpack.
 Together we explored the importance of dispelling the myth of the model minority, why marketers need to understand nuance and not view the AAPI community as homogenous and in light of the increase in hate crimes and racist rhetoric, why brands have an obligation not only to speak out but to take action.

 In closing, I asked our panelists, “What is your commitment to inclusive storytelling, and how will you measure success?”
 Here are some actionable takeaways they shared: